Important Reminders for New Medicare Clients After Enrolling

 Many people believe that Medicare is free, but it’s important to note that this is not the case.
 The Social Security Administration charges a base premium of $164.90 per month just to have Medicare (typically referred to as Part B).
 This premium is deducted automatically if you are collecting Social Security benefits.
 If you are not collecting Social Security benefits, you will receive a quarterly bill in the mail.
 It’s important to keep an eye out for this bill and pay it on time to avoid any late fees or penalties.

 In addition you may also be charged a higher premium if the Social Security Administration deems you to be in a higher income bracket.
-To find out more about income brackets and Medicare costs, visit Medicare gov.
+To find out more about income brackets and Medicare costs read this article.

 Things to Consider for Those Older Than 65